-The expenditures were a necessary step towards the subsequent phase of advancing the project, which is subject to closing a funding agreement for the restart of mining operations and the resumption of copper concentrate production from Punitaqui.
-As of the date of this MD&A, the Company has completed the in-fill and exploration drilling, published a NI 43-101 compliant Resources Statement, and remains on-track to complete the next phase of its plans as outlined herein.
-The Company anticipates making additional expenditures on the Punitaqui project, subject to securing funding for the restart of operations at Punitaqui.
-Numerous factors outside of the Company's control, including but not limited to commodity prices, political, or environmental issues may have an effect on the value of the project (Also, see section "Risk Factors related to the Company's Mineral Properties").
+The expenditures were a necessary step towards the subsequent phase of advancing the project.
+Field office and other expenditures include costs related to the pre-operational re-start activities at Punitaqui including general and administration costs, legal fees and salaries.
+As of the date of this MD&A, the Company has completed the in-fill and exploration drilling, published a NI 43-101 compliant Resources Statement, completed pre-operational activities related to the re-start of production at Punitaqui, and remains on-track to complete the next phase of its plans as outlined herein.
+The Company anticipates making additional expenditures at Punitaqui, including but not limited to the continued development of the underground mines at Punitaqui.
+Numerous factors outside of the Company's control, including but not limited to commodity prices, political, or environmental issues may have an effect on the value of the Punitaqui project (See also section "Risk Factors related to the Company's Mineral Properties").

-During 2022 and the six months ended June 30, 2023, Exploration and Evaluation expenditures towards the advancement of other projects included:
+During 2022 and 2023, Exploration and Evaluation expenditures towards the advancement of other projects included: